learn-co-students/sinatra-activerecord-associations-v-000/README.md

 | 3   | Patches | 2   | Calico        | 1        |

-We now know how our table should look like, but we did not tell our application how to relate our models to each other.
+We now know what our table should look like.
+However, we haven't told our application how to relate the models to each other.

 #### `belong_to` and `has_many`